rob-myers/rob-myers.github.io/docs/plan.md

    - Clean cmd.service.
    - Simplify pipelines?
    - Simplify FifoDevice and Device?

+- While locked, can transform Selection, and apply on unlock.

+- Can lock `Selection` and transform via keys
+- Can construct wall meshes from selection
+- Has group where ghost meshes can be attached
+- Error messages prefixed by function chain
 - Sketch out milestones
-- 🛠 Create replacement for brush i.e. `Selection`
-  - ✅ Can select rectilinear polygons.
-  - ✅ Can save/restore selections.
-   - ✅ `sel >l1` saves current selection as json polygon
-   - ✅ `get l1 | sel` to restore
-   - ✅ session variables are persisted
-- `Selection` supports...
-- Make `Cursor` independent of `Selection`
-- Can lock and then translate/transform.
-- Has group where ghost meshes can be attached.
-✅ Can `echo foo >!x` to write last elem, not array
-- Error messages prefixed by function chain
-- Can `unset` variables and functions

 - BUG
    - ✅ `call () => window` (window.Recast was breaking safe-json-stringify)